-In the rapidly evolving landscape of cybersecurity, the term Zero Trust carries significant weight.
+The term Zero Trust carries significant weight in cybersecurity.
 However, the implementation of Zero Trust Network Access (ZTNA) in Operational Technology (OT) environments differs substantially from its application in Information Technology (IT) settings.
 Understanding these differences is crucial for IT security professionals, compliance officers, and defense contractors who are responsible for securing industrial environments.

 Understanding Zero Trust

 Zero Trust is a cybersecurity paradigm that shifts the focus from perimeter-based defenses to a model where no user or device is inherently trusted, whether inside or outside the network.
 The core principle is "never trust, always verify," which involves continuously validating every request as though it originated from an open network.
-This model is especially relevant in today's threat landscape, where breaches often stem from internal vulnerabilities.
+This model is especially relevant because breaches frequently originate from compromised internal accounts or devices.

 The Unique Challenges of OT Environments